E

 Sound Internal Recruitment and Rotation System

 CAL is committed to upholding the principle of assigning each staff member to an appropriate position.
 We offer regular job rotations and internal training courses to support employees' diverse development.
 Each department determines whether to rotate employees based on their labor needs.
 CAL has established an internal recruitment system, so that employees can participate in the selection processes in accordance with their wishes and career plans.
 This allows CAL to utilize its human resources in a flexible manner and ensures that employees are assigned to the most suitable positions, resulting in a win-win situation for both parties.
-The internal hiring rate this year (2023) was 56.18%, which was slightly lower than that of 2022 because more internal vacancies were related to science and technology.
+The internal hiring rate in 2024 was 56.46%, slightly up from 2023.

 To utilize management with flexibility and to ensure that they are assigned to the most appropriate positions with improved competency, CAL conducts a management review and rotation evaluation on a regular basis.
 Managers working in domestic departments and outstations or joint venture companies for three years will be included in the management review and rotation evaluation based on relevant regulations.